ialbert/bio/README.md

 ## Quick install

-`bio` works on Linux and Mac copmuters and on Windows with using the Linux Subsystem.
+`bio` works on Linux and Mac computers and on Windows when using the Linux Subsystem.

 Install the package with:

     # We recommend install prerequisites with conda.